farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 The final piece of the puzzle is the `Makefile` that our build process is now relying on, per the `BuildMethod`.

 > The paths in this example expect both `main.rs` and the `Makefile` to live in something like `src/echo`, and for `template.yml` to live at the root of the project.
-That's probably a pretty standard directory structure for most Lambda apps, and would allow for more functions to be added (e.g., `src/auth`, `src/export`, etc), each with their own `Cargo.toml`, `main.rs`, `Makefile`, and other files specific to each individual Lambda function.
+That’s probably a pretty standard directory structure for most Lambda apps, and would allow for more functions to be added (e.g., `src/auth`, `src/export`, etc), each with their own `Cargo.toml`, `main.rs`, `Makefile`, and other files specific to each individual Lambda function.

 The `Makefile` is pretty simple: it compiles our Rust code to a binary using `cargo lambda`, and then copies the binary into the location that the AWS SAM CLI expects it to be at the end of the build process (which it provides as `ARTIFACTS_DIR` when it calls `make`).

 [Cargo Lambda](https://www.cargo-lambda.info) is a project that handles all the messy bits related to cross compiling Rust code intended for Lambda functions.
-Regardless of which OS or platform you're developing on, and which platform you're targeting, `cargo lambda build` should _just work_.
-It uses [Zig](https://ziglang.org) rather than VMs or Docker, and in my experience works much more reliably than other options I've seen for creating Lambda-ready binaries on an M1 Mac.
+Regardless of which OS or platform you’re developing on, and which platform you’re targeting, `cargo lambda build` should _just work_.
+It uses [Zig](https://ziglang.org) rather than VMs or Docker, and in my experience works much more reliably than other options I’ve seen for creating Lambda-ready binaries on an M1 Mac.

-Follow the instructions on their website to install Cargo Lambda (using Homebrew, if you're on a Mac).
+Follow the instructions on their website to install Cargo Lambda (using Homebrew, if you’re on a Mac).

 ```makefile
 # NOTE: Paths are relative to the SAM template, not this Makefile.